 - Our Course Content is primarily based on representation principles and techniques taught at the best schools in the country (e.g. Harvard University, The Wharton School, Stanford, etc.).
 We show how these approaches can be applied to real estate transactions.
-These are tried and true approaches to protecting clients and getting acceptable results in a given situation.
+These are tried and true approaches to protecting clients and getting improved results in a given situation.
 The foundation of our training comes from decades of development at prestigious institutions including the Harvard Project on Negotiation (of which we are members).

 - In our Representation Basics and Styles sections, we teach that proper representation is a balance of assertiveness and cooperation.
-Without this balance agents can blow the deal for their client by being overly-aggressive and unconcerned about the other side’s needs and interests.
+Without this balance, agents can blow the deal for their client by being overly-aggressive and unconcerned about the other side’s needs and interests.
 We must protect our client’s interests while ensuring that the other client’s needs are at least adequately met.

-- In our Integrative Representation section we cover the collaborative approach to representation that can very often lead to better results for your client.
+- In our Integrative Representation section, we cover the collaborative approach to representation that can very often lead to better results for your client.
 The focus here is on putting enough information out in the open so both parties can achieve adequate satisfaction.

-- We believe in having our students leave the classroom with practical application experience so we incorporate exercises, case studies, and role plays throughout our training.
+- We believe in having our students leave the classroom with practical application experience, so we incorporate exercises, case studies, and role plays throughout our training.
 This way our students leave knowing how to apply what they have learned to better protect and serve their clients.